dfinity/motoko/doc/md/reference/style.md

     Limit their use to as small a scope as possible.
 Rule out the `null` case and use non-option types wherever possible.

--   Consider using records (objects with just data) instead of tuples when there are more than 2 or 3 components.
+-   Consider using records, which are objects with just data, instead of tuples when there are more than 2 or 3 components.

     Note that record types need not be declared but can be used in place.